Xandetds/machine-learning-introduction/notes.md

 ## Chapter 2

 ### Classification in supervised learning
-In machine learning, there is a problem callded classification, in it, we have to predict a class label, from a predefined list of choices, like the tree species of irises seen in the last chapter.
+Classification, is when we have to predict a class label, from a predefined list of choices, like the tree species of irises seen in the last chapter.
 The problem is divided in two classifications, the **binary** and the **multiclass**.
 The multiclass classification is the one used in chapter one, because we had three options of label (species of iris), so, it is used when there are more than two of those.